University of Toronto Engineering Society

 The Engineering Society, or EngSoc, is the student government for undergraduate engineering students at the University of Toronto.
 It represents all full-time and part-time undergraduate engineers and is made up of elected student volunteers.
 EngSoc engages in academic advocacy, allocates funding to groups and initiatives in the community, and provides a wide variety of services and events to students.
 If there is anything you want to know about the Engineering Society that you can’t find on this website, please email us or visit our office.

 The Engineering Society is run by volunteers in a wide variety of positions.
 It would be impossible to list everyone who contributes to its operation, but this page includes information about many of those volunteers.
-To read more about each role, what that person does, and how you can contact them, expand one of the categories below.
-For a pretty infographic on our governance structure, please click here.
+To read more about each role, what that person does, and how you can contact them, see the sections below.

 Officers handle EngSoc’s day-to-day operations and external relations at a high level.
 Each of them also oversee a group of Project Directors related to their portfolios.
 They are elected directly by all full-time and part-time engineering students.
 Visit the officers page to see a list of officers and their contact information.